 I knew from the start that in order to improve my home situation and to help the man in my life, I needed to understand not only what causes this fanatical devotion to work and the peer group in general, but also how to alleviate his daily stress for both our sakes.
 Following my life motto of ‘learn from the best, to serve the best’, I began a long quest to find answers and the best, most effective methods of relieving stress and addictions.
 Ironically, Japan – which is one of the most overworked and stressed countries in the world – is also a goldmine of knowledge and information when it comes to studying and exploring relaxation therapies, whether traditional, alternative or spiritual.

-I surrounded myself with a team of top class experts including medical doctors, psychologists, addiction specialists, oriental therapists and healers, Zen Buddhist monks, Martial Arts masters, Kaizen experts and even a retired Geisha and modern day cuddle café and club hostesses.
+I surrounded myself with a team of top class experts including medical doctors, psychologists, addiction specialists, oriental therapists and healers, Zen Buddhist monks, Martial Arts masters, Kaizen experts and even a retired Geisha.

 Putting my project into action

 After hundreds of hours of both formal and informal study, I have finally developed my first two unique ‘where East meets West’ holistic relaxation and happiness programmes – one for men in employment and the other for those who are about to retire or have already done so – and both focus heavily on mental relaxation and Zen mind mastery.
-Both were successfully tried and tested on many very demanding, time-poor and exceptionally busy and stressed CEOs, businessmen and business owners, which encouraged me to leave my teaching/ corporate lecturing career behind (in cross-cultural psychology, international business communication and foreign languages) and create an exclusive ‘men only zone’ practice.
+Both were successfully tried and tested on many very demanding, time-poor and exceptionally busy and stressed CEOs, businessmen and business owners, which encouraged me to leave my teaching/ corporate training career behind (in cross-cultural psychology and cross-cultural competence, international business communication and foreign languages) and create an exclusive ‘men only zone’ practice.

 What started out as a small, private home project, born out of hopelessness and desperation, became a lifelong passion and subsequently a career as well.
 Over 20 years later, my dedication to men’s health, happiness and mental wellness remains as strong as ever, thanks to my vast experience and knowledge of what chronic stress, burnout, depression, bottled up emotions and addictions can do not only to the quality of life of the individuals concerned, but also to the long suffering partners, children, family members, friends and colleagues.